xaratustrah/e0018_e0203_scripts/README.md

-# e018_scripts
+# G22-00018_00203 scripts

-Script to loop-process the files on the server during the E018 experiment, and then copy them to different locations.
+Script to loop-process the files on the server during the G22-00018 and G22-00203 experiment, and then copy them to different locations:

 #### NPZ file